License GuideSOC 29-1181

 Read more

-Practicing audiology without an active license violates state law across the country.
-Violators face civil fines and must return any income earned from unlicensed work.
-Some states impose criminal penalties for repeat violations, ranging from short jail sentences to additional fines.
-The specific consequences vary by state and the number of prior offenses.
+Practicing as an audiologist without a license violates state law across the country.
+Violators face civil fines and must surrender any income earned while unlicensed.
+Repeat offenses can result in criminal charges in some states, potentially including jail time.
+The specific penalties vary by state and circumstances.

 Career Outlook